-Rates on hold as Bank cuts growth outlook
+Bank holds rates as UK hits 'soft patch'

 Interest rates on hold as Bank cuts growth outlook

-The Bank of England has kept interest rates on hold at 0.5% and cut its growth forecast for this year.
+The Bank of England said the UK economy has hit a "temporary soft patch" as it kept interest rates on hold at 0.5%.

-The Bank expects growth of 1.4% in 2018, down from its previous forecast of 1.8% made in February.
+The Bank cut its growth forecast for the year to 1.4%, down from the forecast of 1.8% made in February.

-However, the Bank says that cut is almost entirely due to the disruption to the economy caused by the bad weather that hit the UK in March.
+The Bank says that cut is almost entirely due to the disruption to the economy caused by bad weather in March.

-It expects a rebound in the coming months and notes that unemployment remains low.
+However, Bank governor Mark Carney said in an interview with BBC economics editor Kamal Ahmed that "it's likely" rates will rise this year.

+In a press conference after the rates decision was announced, Mr Carney said the "underlying pace of growth remains more resilient than the headline data suggests".

 As recently as February economists were expecting the Bank to raise interest rates this month.